 We don’t learn languages with the purpose of reading (let alone writing) poetry.
 We take a functional, 80/20 approach to language learning.

-Our goal is to learn communication to survive, to understand a culture, and generally to minimize social friction and exist in a native language environment.
+Our goal is to learn communication to survive, to understand a culture, and generally to minimise social friction and exist in a native language environment.

 That means that we always assess whether it’s necessary to learn a writing system.
 Take Javanese, for example (not on our list, but a good example).
 Traditionally, it was written using a different writing system.
 In modern times, it’s written in Latin script for all common use.
 We’d make do with Latin script.

 In contrast, Chinese is written in Chinese characters, but often pronunciation is taught in schools and textbooks using ‘Pinyin’, a Romanization that’s actually totally standardized.

 How do you analyze how hard a language’s script is?